pranavius/InstanceCollectionHelper/Docs/InstanceCollectionHelper.md

 number?
 ```

-ID number of the Point of Interest (POI) for the instance on the map (used for setting Blizzard map pins)
+ID number for the Point of Interest (POI) marker showing the instance entrance on the map.
+Used to place Blizzard map pins for navigation guidance.

 ## DifficultyIDs